All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mistake 1: Starting multiple peptides at once.
 If you start BPC-157, TB-500, and CJC-1295/Ipamorelin all on day one and develop a headache on day three, you have no idea which compound caused it.
 You would need to stop everything and start over.
 Always add one compound at a time with 2-4 weeks between additions.

 Mistake 2: Skipping baseline labs.
-Without baseline numbers, you cannot measure progress.
+Without baseline numbers, you can't measure progress.
 Was your IGF-1 at 120 or 220 before starting GH peptides?
 The answer determines whether a follow-up result of 280 is a good response or barely a response at all.
 Labs also screen for contraindications that could make certain peptides unsafe for you.

-Mistake 3: Incorrect reconstitution.
+Mistake 3: Incorrect reconstitution calculator.
 Too much or too little bacteriostatic water changes the concentration of every dose you draw.
 Use the every time.
 Double-check your math.
 A common error is confusing milligrams with micrograms (1mg = 1,000mcg).
 Getting this wrong means doses that are 10x too high or 10x too low.

 Mistake 4: Poor storage.
 Reconstituted peptides must be refrigerated at 36-46 degrees Fahrenheit.
 Leaving a vial on your bathroom counter for an afternoon can degrade the peptide.
 Never freeze reconstituted peptides.
 Keep vials upright.
 Most reconstituted peptides are stable for 28-30 days refrigerated.